Authorization

 Working with Visma Connect OAuth 2.0

 Alright lets get rocking - if you are unfamiliar, I will quickly try to summarize how OAuth 2.0 works through Visma Connect.
-After that we'll jump into Postman with our collection and try it out ourselves.
+After that you should jump into Postman with our collection and try it out yourself.

 Do note that steps 1-3 only happen ONCE if you have offline_access turned on.
 With that you will get refresh tokens, so your users won't have to authorize you every single hour.